gonhonoria/HireBotProject/data/nlu.md

 - I worked at a small shop for two years doing 50 projects a year, meeting 100% of my deadlines.
 Then I worked for a bigger firm with clients like Disney and Netflix—with 99% client satisfaction.
 I collaborated with the team to win an A’ Design Award.
 I’m excited to step into a role like this that’s designed around that kind of efficiency and collaboration
 - I have worked as microwave engineer for huawei. prepare the radio frequency and make recommendations;- Make current \ntraffic and traffic increase analysis;also Conduct planned network \ncoverage analysis;  i Register the complaints and follow up;- Organize \nradio frequency usage licenses acquisition; Prepare and register the \nRadiation project according to sanitary norms and standards of RA

+## intent:affirm_search_job_questions
+- Yes, Which positions are available?
+- Sure, What job offers do you have?
+- ok, What do you offer?
+- of course, which job do you have?
+- good, which offers do you have?
+- yeah, what offers do you have?
+- yup, what have you got?
+- Sounds good.
+Can i have the availble positions?
+- Yes, Can i have the available offers?
+- Ok, Do you have any software engineer position?
+- Well, Do you have a commercial manager position?
+- yes, Do you have an accountant manager position?
+- for sure, what do you have?
+- ok, what do you have?

+## intent:affirm_search_job_general
+- Yes, I am looking for a devops position
+- Sure, I need a marketing management offer
+- ok. i need an telecommunication engineer job
+- well, do you have any administrative assistant position?
+- yeah, i am looking for a new job
+- yes, i would like to offer my services as an accountant
+- yes but i am an executive assistant
+- of course, but i would like a non technical offer
+- yes i just have got my diploma in financial engineering
+- sure if you have a business analyst position

 ## intent:deny
 - no
 - never